-IF YOU SHOULD EVER ENCOUNTER TECHNICAL DIFFICULTIES WITH THE SYSTEM, DO NOT CONTACT ME.
+IF YOU SHOULD EVER ENCOUNTER TECHNICAL DIFFICULTIES WITH THE SYSTEM, DO NOT CONTACT ME first.
 YOUR FIRST PHONE CALL SHOULD GO TO 806-716-2180 or email blackboard@southplainscollege.edu.
 OTHER TECHNICAL ASSISTANCE CAN BE FOUND AT BLACKBOARD.COM, AND THE SPC WEBPAGE (THEY HAVE TUTORIALS).
-You may email to tell me that someone from SPC Blackboard assistance is helping you, but do not call me for Technical/Computer related questions.
+You should then email to tell me that someone from SPC Blackboard assistance is helping you, but do not call me for Technical/Computer related questions.
 I am not the expert on that.
-I can help you on ASSIGNMENT and COURSE CONTENT questions ... not the "system" questions.
+I can help you on ASSIGNMENT and ANTHROPOLOGY questions ... not the "system" questions.

 Most Web educational experience will require the use of several additional browser plug-ins.
 The following list is a list of software that you will probably need to download for this class.
 It is very highly recommended that you have an anti-virus program on your computer.
-You may also need Adobe Acrobat for several readings and a multimedia player such as Windows Media Player.
-Some students have noted problems watching videos on their Apple/Mac devices - FYI
+You may also need Adobe Acrobat for several readings and a multimedia player such as Windows Media Player, VLC, or QUICKTIME.
+Students seem to have problems watching videos on an Apple/Mac devise. see below for other video software that should work